 - The Rise in White Blood Cell Count

 - Abdominal X-ray

 Laparoscopic appendectomy is the common treatment available for appendicitis.
 The surgery procedure includes removing the appendix through a small incision made in the lower abdomen and the activity are monitored via camera.

-In some cases appendectomy can be followed by a medical condition termed as Adhesiolysis.
+In some cases, an appendectomy can be followed by a medical condition termed as Adhesiolysis.
 This is a common difficulty that is accompanied after having abdominal surgeries.
-Unlike open surgeries, laparoscopic surgeries have low probability for adhesions.
+Unlike open Surgeries, Laparoscopic Surgeries have a low probability for Adhesions.

-Patients who has to undergo adhesiolysis treatment are assessed when
+Patients who have to undergo Adhesiolysis Treatment are Assessed when

-After Laparoscopic appendectomy surgery followed by adhesionlysis or devoid of adhesiolysis, in either case patient covers pain and has fast recovery from surgery.
+After Laparoscopic appendectomy surgery followed adhesiolysis or devoid of adhesiolysis, in either case, patient covers pain and has fast recovery from surgery.
 Patients are told to do small activities to prevent any chances of blood clots or soreness.
-Nevertheless care should be taken to not develop any infection by following proper care and meditations.
+Nevertheless, care should be taken to not develop any infection by following proper care and medications.